-The Netgear Orbi kit consists of one main router and two satellite units.
+The Netgear Orbi kit consists of one main router and one satellite unit.
 The main router and the satellite units look almost identical to one another: tall plastic cases made from smooth white plastic.
-The only distinction is that the top of the satellites are covered in a light-blue, while the main router is all-white.

 Unlike the big bulky industrial routers of old, the Orbi is minimalistic and modern in its design.
-In place of the blinking lights featured on the front of older routers, Orbi has instead opted to display the status of your WiFi system by including a single light on the top of the unit.
-If the system is working properly, no light will be displayed.
+In place of the blinking lights featured on the front of older routers, Orbi has instead opted to display the status of your WiFi system by including a single light strip on the bottom of the unit.
+If the system is working properly, a blue light will be displayed.

 If your unit has lost connection from the internet, the device will display a steady purple light, and if it’s rebooting itself, a flashing white light appears.
 This light system does forfeit a small amount of functionality in favor of style.

 While not particularly praised for its physical design, overall, the Orbi blends in well with modern furniture and won’t take anything away from the appearance of your home.

 The units featured in the Google WiFi system take the minimalistic design to another level.
 Boasting the same smooth white finish as the Orbi units, Google’s nodes are significantly smaller and circular, making them much easier to place within your home.
 However, Google failed to include active ventilation in these units.